 Looking for the best pirate games you can play right now?
 We’ve got you covered.

-With One Piece: World Seeker releasing today, we started thinking about all of the pirate games we’ve played, and which are our favorites.
+With One Piece: World Seeker releasing earlier this year, we started thinking about all of the pirate games we’ve played, and which are our favorites.

 For thousands of years, they have been the scourge of those who sail the ocean.
 They reave and plunder ships and cities, and some have even built empires that span the seas.
 Most of their kind live on in legends.
 They are pirates!